vyunak/Corewar/README.md

 42 School project.

 This is a game based on a game that was popular at the beginning of this century: Core Wars.
 It is a team project, so I was make visual part.
-My part of the project is located in the "libgcorewar" folder.
+My part of the project is located in the "ASSEMBLER" folder.

 ## Compilation ##